nagarajankola/MlopsTask1/README.md

      fi

-JOB2: Whenever developer pushes to the master branch, then Jenkins will fetch from master and deploy it on docker master-docker environment.
+## JOB2: Whenever developer pushes to the master branch, then Jenkins will fetch from master and deploy it on docker master-docker environment.
-(both developer-docker and master-docker environments are on different containers)
+## (both developer-docker and master-docker environments are on different containers)

+### Execute Shell Code:

     sudo cp -v * /root/master/
     if  sudo docker ps|grep mlopsmaster